VEuPathDB/StaticContent/content/OrthoMCL/faq.md

             <li>
               <span class="question">I recently sequenced a genome and want to use OrthoMCL to assign the proteins to ortholog groups.
 Can I do this?</span>
               <p>Yes.
-You can map your set of proteins to OrthoMCL Groups at the <a href="http://veupathdb.globusgenomics.org/" target="_blank">VEuPathDB Galaxy server</a>.
-To get started, visit our page: <a href="https://beta.orthomcl.org/orthomcl.beta/proteomeUpload.do" target="_blank">Map your proteins to OrthoMCL groups</a>
+You can map your set of proteins to OrthoMCL Groups at the VEuPathDB Galaxy server.
+To get started, visit our <a href="/a/app/galaxy-orientation">Assign Proteins to Groups</a>.
               </p>
             </li>